 Performances are great.
 Dharmendra, Balraaj Saahni, Jayant (as the army brigadier) and the child artist playing the role of Angmo’s younger brother have done marvellously.
 Alongwith them, there are Vijay Anand, Sudhir, Sanjay, Mac Mohan and many more actors playing the roles of the tired and wounded soldiers and all of them have done exceedingly well infusing life into the respective characters.
 Priya Rajvansh debuted through this movie and though she looks pretty, her acting limitations are evident.
 Perhaps it’s been a reason behind her not doing movies of any director other than Chetan Anand in her career.
 There are several female characters in cameos who have created a strong impact in the movie despite being present in odd scenes only.

 The talk of Haqeeqat can never be complete without the mention of its great music.
 Azeem Shaayar Janaab Kaifi Aazmi has penned the immortal lyrics and Madan Mohan has made unforgettable compositions for them.
 In my list of top twenty Hindi movie songs, I have kept Hoke Majboor Mujhe Usne Bhulaaya Hoga at the numero uno position.
 This is the song of a lifetime sung by four stalwarts of Hindi film music – 1.
 Bhupinder, 2.
 Mohammed Rafi, 3.
 Talat Mahmood and 4.
 Manna Dey.
 Each of these four singers has sung a stanza and each stanza is a tear-jerker in itself.
 Watching this song on the screen is just like watching a complete movie within a few minutes.
 Kar Chale Hum Fida Jaan-o-Tan Saathiyo (Rafi) is another immortal song from this movie, undoubtedly one of the best patriotic songs ever made.
 Aaee Abke Saal Diwali (Lata) narrates the painful Diwali of that year in which there were no lights in the homes of the soldiers on the front.
-Zara Si Aahat Hoti Hai To Dil Sochta Hai (Lata) and Masti Mein Chhed Ke Tarana Koi Dil Ka (Rafi) are another beautiful songs.
-A song – Khelo Na Mere Dil Se O Saajna (Lata) is an emotional song which is available in the album only because it was removed from the movie.
+Zara Si Aahat Hoti Hai To Dil Sochta Hai (Lata) and Masti Mein Chhed Ke Tarana Koi Dil Ka (Rafi) are some other beautiful songs.
+A song – Khelo Na Mere Dil Se O Saajna (Lata) is an emotional song which is available in the album only because it was omitted from the movie.
 Finally, Main Yeh Sochkar Uske Dar Se Utha Tha is a unique song of Rafi with minimal instrumental effect but the lyrics of this small song are such that they can bring tears to the eyes of any sincere lover.

 © Copyrights reserved